Sparse Data-Driven Random Projection in Regression for High-Dimensional Data: Introduction

 The paper is organized as follows.
-Section~\ref{sec:method} introduces the methodology with one section dedicated to variable screening and one to the new random projection, before we combine them in one method.
+Section~\ref{sec:method} introduces the methodology.
 An extensive simulation study is presented in Section~\ref{sec:simulation}.
-Section~\ref{sec:data} illustrates the proposed method on two real world datasets (rat eye gene expression and angles of face images), and Section~\ref{sec:conclusion} concludes.
+Section~\ref{sec:data} illustrates the proposed method on two real-world datasets and Section~\ref{sec:conclusion} concludes.